zjs81/SmarterToolsPythonWrapper/README.md

 # SmarterToolsPythonWrapper
-A python wrapper for the SmarterTools API WIP
+A python wrapper for the SmarterTools SmarterMail API Currently a WIP